 There is not a financial aid deadline for WSU Law School students.
 However, applying early (January and February) will maximize the amount of available aid we may be able to offer you.

-What is Wayne State University Law School's federal school code for the FAFSA application?
+What is Wayne State University Law School federal school code for the FAFSA application?

-The Wayne State University Law School federal school code is E00435.
+The WSU Law School federal school code is E00435.

 Do I have to include parental information with my financial aid application?

 No, parental information is not required for students admitted to the Law School.